Eight Seconds: Portrait of a Bronc Rider

 Soon, the theme from Rocky replaces country music on the tape deck.
 David is pounding on the steering wheel now with the beat of the music, stomping his left foot on the floor.
 But by the time we reach the rodeo grounds, he has only begun to “psych up.”

 “An hour before the rodeo,” says David, “I’m more on edge.
 It’s just like an alarm goes off.
-I go over my saddle, check my equipment, leather can stretch, break down.
+I go over my saddle, check my equipment.
+Leather can stretch, break down.
 Just a little bit can make a difference.

 “I halter my bronc, look him over.
 When they run him into the chute, I throw up my saddle.
 I wait to tighten the cinches until they call the saddle bronc riding.
 When I step over him, my mind better be in the right place.”